oanda/apidocs/v1/rates.md

     The default for __includeFirst__ is "true" if the includeFirst parameter is not specified.

 dailyAlignment
 : _Optional_  The hour of day used to align candles with hourly, daily, weekly, or monthly granularity.
-The value specified is interpretted as an hour in UTC and must be an integer between 0 and 23.
+The value specified is interpretted as an hour in the timezone set through the alignmentTimezone parameter and must be an integer between 0 and 23.
+If the alignmentTimezone parameter has been supplied, this parameter is mandatory.

-    The default for __dailyAlignment__ is 21 when Eastern Daylight Time is in effect and 22 when Eastern Standard Time is in effect.
-This corresponds to 17:00 local time in New York.
+    The default for __dailyAlignment__ is 17 if the dailyAlignment parameter is not specified.

+alignmentTimezone
+: _Optional_  The timezone to be used for the dailyAlignment parameter.
+This parameter does NOT affect the returned timestamp, the start or end parameters, these will always be in UTC.
+The timezone format used is defined by the [IANA Time Zone Database](http://en.wikipedia.org/wiki/Tz_database), a full list of the timezones supported by the REST API can be found [here](/docs/timezones.txt).
+If the dailyAlignment parameter has been supplied, this parameter is mandatory.

+    The default for __alignmentTimezone__ is "America/New_York" if the alignmentTimezone parameter in not specified.

 weeklyAlignment
 : _Optional_ The day of the week used to align candles with weekly granularity.
 The value specified will be used as the start/end day when calculating the weekly candles.
 Valid values are: "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday".